patrol220/air-quality-plugin/readme.txt

 * First version of plugin

 == Upgrade Notice ==

+= 0.2 =
+Added more elegant way to display error when connecting with API went wrong

 = 0.11 =
 There were changes in css and html to improve displaying in mobile devices.
 Also there were included anything what you need to translate plugin.